superfly/docs/networking/private-networking.html.md

 WireGuard connections are created to a specific org.
 Each org's network is isolated from other orgs.
 You may have a VPN connection to Fly.io, but it may be to a different org than where your app is located.
 By default, you are working with your **personal** organization.
 If the app is in a business focused org or a shared org, you need to ensure your VPN connection is the org where the app lives.

-We can also try and ping our app's machine.
+You can also try to ping your app's Machine.

 Mac version:
 ```cmd